• Home

 To participate at this tournament, you are required to sign the waiver and parent letter forms below.
 Make sure to do so before you proceed with the registration.
 Failure to do so will result in your entry being removed and your fees forfeited by the tournament.

-PARENT LETTER - for chaperone, please fill out Victor Rivas Umana, (510) 470-0531, coach
+*for chaperone, please fill out Victor Rivas Umana, (510) 470-0531, coach

 Make sure to save PDF copies of the signed forms and upload them below.
+We won't be able to enter you to the tournament without these.

 Max file size: 20MB